 Right-click on the installation file and select Open With Other application.

 Then select Wine Windows Program Loader.

-Hope you find this post helpful to Run Windows Apps on Linux distribution, Face any difficulty feel free to discuss on comments below.
+Hope you find this post helpful to Run Windows Apps on Linux distribution, Face any difficulty feel free to discuss on the comments below.
 Also, read